 How to Pick the One That’s Good For You?

 Your unique sleep style determines the right pillow.
-A key factor, especially where neck pillows are involved, as we'll illustrate.
+This is a crucial factor, especially where neck pillows are involved, as we'll illustrate.

 Side Sleepers